To those unfamiliar with Fort Worth, Texas, the community seems like the overlooked stepchild to Big D, Dallas.

 - Kids sports and activities are expensive in this area.
 Many gyms and museum memberships are too [costly] for middle-class families to manage.

-- There is cowboy culture in Fort Worth.
+- There is cowboy culture here!
 Take that for what you will.
 That said, it isn’t citywide.

 - The Fort Worth Independent School System (ISD) has issues.
 Many of their schools lack sufficient funding, leading to overcrowding and poor building conditions.